 Recipe FAQ

-- Chill before baking or place them directly next to each other so they rise, rather than spread.
+We have three secrets for the best scones!
+First, use the coldest butter possible.
+Second, Don’t overmix the dough.
+And last, chill the dough before baking or place them directly next to each other so they rise, rather than spread.

-Try These Delicious Orange Craisin Scones Today
+Try These Delicious Orange and Cranberry Scones Today

 These orange craisin scones are full of the classic, sweet and tangy flavor combination of oranges and cranberries.
 They’re so easy to make and so delicious, and everyone always comes back for more.
 With a combination like that, you’re sure to love them.
 Give them a try, and I know they’ll have a permanent place in your recipe rotation.

-More Delicious Desserts You’ll Enjoy
+More Delicious Pastries You’ll Enjoy

 And, these Lemon Blueberry Scones from Great Grub, Delicious Treats.
 A sweet treat made with fresh lemon and blueberries, baked to a golden brown, and then drizzled with a homemade glaze.